SparrowFabrications/sparrowfabrications.github.io/blackbird-fly-adapter.md

 ## Blackbird, fly Shutter Release Cable Adapter
 Blackbird, fly Shutter Release Cable Adapter.
 Please note the cable required is shown but not included.
 Works with cables [such as this one]({{ site.amazon_cable_url }}).
+Camera shown is not included.

 Designed by me from scratch to fit the Blackbird, fly camera.
 It allows you to use a shutter release cable for beautiful long exposure pictures.